mmjulkowska/MVApp/README.md

 #### Select the correlation method

 There are two methods you can choose from to calculate the correlation coefficients.
 The default Pearson r correlation is the most widely used correlation statistic to measure the degree of the relationship between linearly related variables.
-It assumes that your dataset to be correlated approximate the normal distribution and follow a linear relationship.(https://en.wikipedia.org/wiki/Pearson_correlation_coefficient).Alternatively, you can use Spearman correlation which assess statistical associations based on the ranks of the data and does not depend upon the assumptions of distributions of your data.
+It assumes that your dataset to be correlated approximate the normal distribution and follow a linear relationship.(https://en.wikipedia.org/wiki/Pearson_correlation_coefficient).Alternatively, you can use Spearman correlation which assess statistical associations based on the ranks of the variables instead of the variables themselves, and it does not hold any assumptions about the distributions of your data.
 [Spearman correlation](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient).

 ![05_correlate_01a](https://user-images.githubusercontent.com/14832460/38466385-00cc8886-3b31-11e8-85af-2ec805db265f.png)